Descolada/Aris/README.md

 # Examples

 ## Index install
-Open the Aris GUI, then in the Index tab select a package and press "Install".
+Open the Aris GUI, then in the Index tab select a package and press "Install" (or double-click the package).
 Specific versions of packages can be installed by pressing the "Query versions" button.

 Install via the command line by specifying the full package name, or if there is only one package with the package name then only that may be used.